evancz/elm-architecture-tutorial/README.md

 ## Aside: Driving your App with Signals

 Now to understand the `Signal.send actionChannel` snippet.

 So far we have only been talking about pure functions and immutable data.
 This is great, but we also need to react to events in the world.
 This is the role of [signals][] in Elm.
 A signal is a value that changes over time, and it lets us talk about how our `Model` is going to evolve.

 Pretty much all Elm programs will have a small bit of code that drives the whole application.
-The details are not super important for our purpose, but the code will be some minor variation of what is seen in Example 1:
+In example 1 the snippet looks like this:

 ```elm
 main : Signal Html